GensaGames/AWiki-Android-Notes/README.md

 ### Networking

- * [[OkHttp|Using OkHttp]] - Square's underlying networking library.
+ * [[OkHttp](http://square.github.io/okhttp/)] - Square's underlying networking library.
 Sync and Asynchronous requests.
 Setting custom serealization.
 Supports Interceps, WebSockets, and more.
+Complete Guide - [[Codepath](https://github.com/codepath/android_guides/wiki/Using-OkHttp)]

- * [[Retrofit](Consuming-APIs-with-Retrofit)] - A type-safe REST client for Android which intelligently maps an API into a client interface using annotations.
+ * [[Retrofit](https://square.github.io/retrofit/)] - A type-safe REST client for Android which intelligently maps an API into a client interface using annotations.
 Very powerfull tools built over previous OkHttp.
+Complete Guide - [[Codepath](https://github.com/codepath/android_guides/wiki/Consuming-APIs-with-Retrofit)]

+### Testing

+ * [[Espresso](https://developer.android.com/training/testing/espresso/)] - Espresso is a UI test framework (part of the Android Testing Support Library) that allows you to create automated UI tests for your Android app.
+Complete Guide - [[Codepath](https://github.com/codepath/android_guides/wiki/UI-Testing-with-Espresso)]

+ * [[Robolectric](http://robolectric.org/)] - Efficient unit testing for Android.
+Robolectric is a unit testing framework that allows Android applications to be tested on the JVM without an emulator or device.
+Complete Guide - [[Codepath](https://github.com/codepath/android_guides/wiki/Unit-Testing-with-Robolectric)]

+ * [[LeakCanary](https://github.com/square/leakcanary)] - A memory leak detection library for Android and Java.
+“A small leak will sink a great ship.” - Benjamin Franklin

+### Images Loading / Preprocessing

+ * [[Glide](https://github.com/bumptech/glide)] - Glide is an Image Loader Library for Android developed by bumptech and is a library that is recommended by Google.
+Complete Guide - [[Codepath](https://github.com/codepath/android_guides/wiki/Displaying-Images-with-the-Glide-Library)]

+ * [[Fresko](https://frescolib.org/)] - Fresco’s image pipeline will load images from the network, local storage, or local resources.
+To save data and CPU, it has three levels of cache; two in memory and another in internal storage.

+ * [[UIL](https://github.com/nostra13/Android-Universal-Image-Loader)] - Android library #1 on GitHub.
+UIL aims to provide a powerful, flexible and highly customizable instrument for image loading, caching and displaying.
+It provides a lot of configuration options and good control over the image loading and caching process.